d3h/ninjalets/README.txt

 But in version 7, it's simply
   'logout'

-So Ninja bookmarklets can create (and out-of-the-box it *does* create) a whole seperate bookmark submenu for each version:
+So Ninja bookmarklets can (and out-of-the-box it *does*) create a whole seperate bookmark submenu for each version:
 - Bookmarks
   - 5 - Ninja Bookmarklets (Drupal 5)
     - Permissions    -> goes to 'admin/user/access'